 What is it?

-Okonomiyaki is a Japanese savoury pancake consisting of batter, cabbage, and normally meat, and or seafood.
+Okonomiyaki is a savoury Japanese pancake consisting of batter, cabbage, and normally meat and or seafood.

 Why you’ll love it

-It’s sweet, savoury and smokey, crispy outside with a creamy flavour.
-I used to go to an Okonomiyaki restaurant with my dad, where you sit on the floor and make it yourself on a hot plate.
 Depending on what region you go to, they have different ways of eating it.
 You always top the okonomiyaki with brown okonomiyaki sauce (similar to Worcestershire sauce) and mayonnaise!

 Vegan Options: